-The content on your website - words, graphics, videos, everything - tell the story of your business.
+The content on your website - words, graphics, videos, everything - tells the story of your business.
 It's likely the first contact you'll have with potential customers.
 It's a primary factor Google and other search engines use to determine how high to place you in the rankings.
 So it's important that the story you're telling is the story they need and want to hear.

 Content is King